NASA-AMMOS/plandev-actions/README.md

 Javascript package for use with [PlanDev/SeqDev](https://nasa-ammos.github.io/plandev-docs/) actions.

-## Aerie -> PlanDev/SeqDev Rebrand
+## PlanDev/SeqDev Rebrand

 This product was **formerly known as Aerie Actions and is now named PlanDev/SeqDev Actions**.
-While we've updated most documentation and external references, some legacy mentions of the old product name may remain as we complete the transition.

 What to know:

 - The planning product, including modeling, simulation, scheduling and constraint-checking, is now named PlanDev
 - The sequencing product, including the sequence editor, workspaces, and actions, is now named PlanDev/SeqDev
 - All features and functionality remain the same
-- Currently, repository names, package names and other internal code references will retain their existing names, and deployment/migration procedures have not changed
-- In a future release, our repository and/or package names may change.
-If so, this will be communicated to users via release notes and normal communication channels

 For the latest documentation, visit: [PlanDev Documentation](https://nasa-ammos.github.io/plandev-docs/)